WoolyMamooth/dcalerts/README.md

 # dcalerts

-Provides utilities that let the user send Discord messages from code.
+Provides different utilities, decorators and classes that let the user send Discord messages from code.

 ## Installation